infinitered/nsfwjs/README.md

 The demo that powers https://nsfwjs.com/ is available in the [`examples/nsfw_demo`](https://github.com/infinitered/nsfwjs/tree/master/examples/nsfw_demo) folder.

-To run the demo, run `yarn prep` which will copy the latest code into the demo.
-After that's done, you can `cd` into the demo folder and run with `yarn start`.
+To run the demo, run `yarn demo` which will copy the latest code into the demo and start the dev server.

 ### Browserify